 Like with the purchase cost, maintenance fees are typically higher with larger timeshares, especially if it’s part of a resort.

 Many of the major timeshare companies like Interval International charge an annual membership fee of around $90.
 If you need help exchanging your timeshare for something different, this fee can go up to $125 for that year.

 Vacations can be expensive, even if you have an affordable place to stay.
-Americans spend an average $2,026 during their timeshare vacations — or about $592 per person — according a 2018 American Resort Development Association report.
+Americans spend an average $2,026 during their timeshare vacations — or about $592 per person — according to the most recent publicly data from the American Resort Development Association.